If you prefer, you may download the Installation Manual and Users Guide pdf using the link at the right.

 Installations on boats and RV’s are easily managed with the stainless steel mushroom vent with the built-in screen and adjustable top which is self-sealing.

-In this case, the hose adapter provided with the toilet would be placed inside under the vent.
+In this case, the vent flange provided with the toilet would be placed on the inside wall around the opening to the vent with the flat side to the wall.
 On many boats, the pump-out ﬁtting can be removed and the mushroom vent mounted over the existing hole.
 The venting hose provided with the unit will attach directly to the adapter.

-The fan may also be powered by a 110 volt source with an appropriate power adapter that reduces the power to 12 volts.
-If the system is being powered by the 110 volt power adapter disregard the fuse, fuse holder and single pin cable as they are intended for use ONLY with a 12 volt power source.
-No fuse is required when using the wall transformer.
-These power adapters are available through Nature’s Head, Inc.
+The fan may also be powered by a 110 volt source with a Power Transformer (AC Adapter) that reduces the power to 12 volts.
+If the system is being powered by the 110 volt Power Transformer (AC Adapter) disregard the fuse, fuse holder and single pin cable as they are intended for use ONLY with a 12 volt power source.
+No fuse is required when using the Power Transformer (AC Adapter).

-If you are unsure about your wiring system or requirements, please consult an electrician.
+If you are unsure about your wiring system or requirements, consult an electrician.